hdemos/Full-Stack/README.md

 <LI>Node.js: This is a great option because Node.js is itself just a JavaScript environment which means you don’t need to learn a new language.
 This is a big reason why a lot of online programs and bootcamps choose to teach Node.js.
 The most popular framework you’d most likely learn to aid you in developing web applications is Express.
 <LI>Ruby: Some popular frameworks for developing in Ruby are Rails and Sinatra.
 Plenty of programs teach Ruby as a first back-end language.
 <LI>Python: Some popular frameworks for developing in Python are Django and Flask.
-<LI>Java: The Java language isn’t taught so much these days when it comes to Full-Stack Web Development, but some companies do use Java as their back-end and it is still a very in-demand language (see image above).
+<LI>Java: [Proficient] The Java language isn’t taught so much these days when it comes to Full-Stack Web Development, but some companies do use Java as their back-end and it is still a very in-demand language (see image above).
 <LI>PHP: PHP is rarely taught in programs these days, but just like with Java, it is still very in-demand and it is a cornerstone of the web today.
   </UL>

 <h2>4.
 Databases & Web Storage </h2>
+[Complete]
 <UL>
 <LI>Understand the benefits of relational data, e.g. SQL.
 <LI>Learn about NoSQL databases, e.g. MongoDB.